UW-INFO442-SP23/Sustainable-Goats/README.md

 - Map: An interactive map of Seattle that users can explore to find green spaces in the Seattle area.
 - Map filter: A filter with important attributes to help users find the parks they want to visit.
-- Map Markers: Markers will appear on the map to show where each green space is and its name.
+- Map markers: Markers will appear on the map to show where each green space is and its name.
 - Green space cards: These cards will appear when users click on the Map Markers to get more details describing selected green space.
 - Information page: A series of section headers with information, images, a video, and text for users to learn more about the benefits of green spaces.
 - Navigation bar: An interactive nav bar that will allow users to click between the information page and the map page.